Email Graphic Design Basics HTML Email Dimensions

 What is the Standard Email Design Size?

-While the average display dimensions have increased to beyond 1024×768, we recommend your email design size use a width of 600 to 650 pixels.
+While the average display dimensions have increased to as high as 1920×1080, we recommend you use an email design size width of 600 to 650 pixels.

-This may sound pretty small – but there’s good reason to stay within this width.
+This may sound pretty small – but there’s a good reason to stay within this width.

-And there are plenty of email clients that do not display beyond 650px.
+And there are plenty of other email clients that do not display beyond 650 pixels.

 So why design an email to fit larger than the majority of devices you’re potentially sending to?